salmanbao/FabricWebApp/README.md

         make logs-follow

     can be used voluntarily, in the case that `make up-detached` was used, to follow the services' log printouts.
     Hitting Ctrl+C will detach from the log printout but not stop the services.
+Note that currently the peers' state is not persisted between runs, so the blockchain will be lost upon stopping the containers.

 -   The command

         make down

-    brings down all services, but do not delete any volumes (i.e. docker-based persistent storage).
+    brings down all services, but do not delete any persisted volumes (i.e. docker-based persistent storage).
+Note that currently the peers' state is not persisted between runs, so the blockchain will be lost upon stopping the containers.

 -   The command